Thwarting gophers and voles

 I have a large perennial bed out front that is just brimming with all sorts of cool plants.
 But something happens to that bed during the winter that I’m not too crazy about.

 Since we live in a rural area, there are a lot of animals we have to deal with.
-The big ones like moose and deer are definitely challenging but there are small rodents that do even more damage than the big guys: pocket gophers and voles.
+The big ones like moose and deer are definitely challenging.
+But there are small rodents that do even more damage than the big guys: pocket gophers and voles.